BranBayou/random-cities/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🚀 Random Users <a name="about-project"></a>
+# 🚀 Random Cities <a name="about-project"></a>

-**Random Users** React-Redux Toolkit app for generating random user information combines the power of React, Redux, and the Redux Toolkit to provide an efficient and user-friendly experience for generating and interacting with randomized user details..
+**Random Cities** React-Redux Toolkit app for generating random city information combines the power of React, Redux, and the Redux Toolkit to provide an efficient and user-friendly experience for generating and interacting with randomized user details..

 ![Screenshot (18)]()